AllskyTeam/allsky/README.md

 There is no 1-click update yet so until then, the easiest is to backup your config files, delete the allsky directory and follow the installation instructions again.

 Please note that version 0.8 added many new settings and changed the name of several existing settings.
 For example, there are now separate brightness levels for daytime and nighttime, called "daybrightness" and "nightbrightness".
 Version 0.7 only had "brightness" that applied to both day and nighttime.
 It's very important that you save a copy of your current settings prior to upgrading to version 0.8 so you can restore them properly.
-The GUI interface uses these new settings so it's also important to update AllSky **prior to** updating the GUI.
+The WebUI interface uses these new settings so it's also important to update AllSky **prior to** updating the WebUI.

 Also note that in version 0.8, the default image file created and uploaded is called either "image.jpg" or "liveview-image.jpg", depending on how you set things up.
 The prior "image-resize.jpg" is no longer created.
 Keep that in mind if you copy the image to a remote web server - it will need to know about the new name.